Flat, Glossy, Or Hard Light Style

 Get Creative With Hard Light

-Hard light is fun because of how you can get creative with it and go beyond standard e-commerce photos.
+Hard light is fun!
+Hard light is a creative way to go beyond standard e-commerce photos.

 Learn everything you need to know about hard light with this article Hard Light Overview